-From floor markers to checkout screens, supermarkets around the UK have adapted their stores to help slow the spread of the coronavirus.
+From floor markers to checkout screens – and now the mandatory wearing of face masks – supermarkets around the UK have adapted their stores to help slow the spread of coronavirus.

-Here, we take a look at what each supermarket is doing and the steps you can take to make sure your grocery shopping trip is as safe as possible.
+Here, we look at what each supermarket is doing and the steps you can take to make sure your grocery shopping trip is as safe as possible.

 - For an up-to-date list of current product restrictions and special opening hours, check out our latest supermarkets coronavirus news.